List of current first ministers of Canada

-Seven current first ministers are from broadly right-leaning parties, while three are from broadly centrist "Liberal" parties and two are from broadly left-leaning "New Democratic" parties.
+Eight first ministers are from broadly right-leaning parties, (Note: "Progressive Conservative" parties in Newfoundland and Labrador, Nova Scotia, Ontario, and Prince Edward Island, as well as the Coalition Avenir Québec in Quebec, the Saskatchewan Party in Saskatchewan, the United Conservative Party in Alberta, and the Yukon Party in Yukon.) while two each are from broadly centrist "Liberal" parties and broadly left-leaning "New Democratic" parties.
 The premiers of the Northwest Territories and Nunavut are non-partisan within consensus government systems.